lexusus735/DataWarehouse-SQL-Data-Analysis/README.md

-Certainly!
-Here's your updated `README.md` with a **Table of Contents** section added.
-The links use Markdown anchor links, which will work on GitHub to jump to each section.

 ---

-# 📊 Data Warehouse and Analytics Project
+# Data Warehouse and Analytics Project

 A comprehensive end-to-end data warehousing and analytics solution designed using modern best practices in data architecture, ETL, and business intelligence.
 This project demonstrates how to build a scalable and structured data pipeline using the **Medallion Architecture** (Bronze, Silver, and Gold layers) and perform advanced SQL-based analytical reporting.